HD-Bind: Encoding of Molecular Structure with Low Precision, Hyperdimensional Binary Representations: Materials and Methods

-The ECFP representation of a molecule is widely used in computational chemistry for tasks such as similarity search in chemical libraries and in machine learning as features for prediction of a range of molecular-structure based predictive tasks.
-ECFP is based on the \textit{Morgan algorithm}\cite{Morgan1965-zp} (i.e. \textit{MorganFP}) which was proposed to solve the molecular isomorphism problem.
-The MorganFP\cite{Morgan1965-zp} algorithm represents the molecular structure explicitly as a graph where atoms are treated as nodes and covalent bonds are treated as edges.
-The ECFP algorithm makes changes to MorganFP that improve efficiency, such as using a user-defined iteration limit, using a cache to store intermediate atom identifiers between iterations, and a hashing scheme to record resulting representations encountered.
-Thus, ECFP effectively uses a bottom-up approach to collect progressively larger molecular substructures that are guaranteed to preserve the graph structure and coherency.
-ECFP allows for a user to specify the number of bits in a representation, commonly chosen as 1024 or 2048.
-Further, a maximum radius size (i.e. number of bond ``hops'' from a root atom) for collecting substructure-graphs is specified.
-Thus, ECFP can be tweaked to allow for varying degree of resolution in the resultant representation.
+Small drug-like molecules are often described using the ``simplified molecular-input line-entry ststem'' (i.e. SMILES) which encodes the structure as an ASCII string\cite{Weininger1988-mh}.
+The SMILES string itself describes a depth-first traversal of the 2D molecular graph structure.
+The ECFP representation considers the graph representation of the molecule and is widely used in computational chemistry for tasks such as similarity search in chemical libraries as well as a feature for ML models.
+ECFP is based on the Morgan algorithm \cite{Morgan1965-zp}, which was originally proposed to solve the molecular isomorphism problem and is widely used for chemical similarity analysis as well as general purpose representations for machine learning.
+The ECFP algorithm makes changes to MorganFP that improve efficiency, such as a user-defined iteration limit, a cache to store intermediate atom identifiers between iterations, and a hashing scheme to record the resulting representations \cite{Rogers2010-xp}.
+Thus, ECFP effectively uses a bottom-up approach to collect progressively larger molecular substructures that are guaranteed to coherently preserve the graph structure as any entry in the ECFP corresponds to a valid subgraph of the input molecular graph whereas a randomly selected substring of a SMILES may not correspond to a valid subgraph or even a valid SMILES string\cite{Rogers2010-xp}.
+ECFP allows for a user to specify the number of bits (i.e. vector length) $n\in\mathbb{Z}^{+}$ in a representation, commonly chosen as 1,024 or 2,048 \cite{Minnich2020-iz, Wu2018-or}.
+Further, a maximum radius size $r\in\mathbb{Z}^{+}$ (i.e., number of edges (bonds) from a root node (atom)) for collecting substructure-graphs is specified to constrain the search for substructure information.
+Thus each binary value in the ECFP representations indicates the presence or lack thereof for a chemical substructure.